navoday01/Attention-Based-Visual-Odometry/README.md

 ## 📑 Report

-A detailed [REPORT](https://github.com/navoday01/Attention-Based-Visual-Odometry/blob/main/Attention_based_Visual_Odometry.pdf) can be read to understand our algorithm.
+A detailed [REPORT](https://github.com/navoday01/Attention-Based-Visual-Odometry/blob/main/Attention_based_Visual_Odometry.pdf) can be read to better understand our algorithm.

 ## 📦 Conclusion